sw2719/steam-account-switcher/README.md

 [See this program in action](https://youtu.be/WFtv10RZ_UA)

-# Changelogs (for last 3 versions)
+# Changelogs
+* Gracefully shutting down Steam (v1.3)
+  (Previous implementation used only 'TASKKILL /F /IM Steam.exe')
 * Multi language support (v1.3)
 * Automatic update checking (v1.2)

-# Upcoming Features
+# Upcoming Features / Changes
-* Gracefully shutting down Steam (v1.3)
-  (Current implementation uses 'TASKKILL /F /IM Steam.exe')
 * Reduce UI flickering (Not planned)
+* Improving code & readability (Continuous)

 # About the code
 * Keep in mind that I'm _fairly_ new to Python.
 I'm sorry if my code is dirty, hard to read, or poorly written.
+* Lots of global keywords.
+Yeah I know.
+They are bad.
+I just don't know how to do it without them.
+I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
+And I thought using globals would be better than lambdas.
+Any advices are appreciated.
 * There are English and Korean version codes.
 English one doesn't have comments (I plan to do that).

 # How to use